Hosting and bandwidth provided by MacAce.net.

 If you find this page useful, please

 Bookmark & Share

-What exactly is the original iPad?
-What are the differences between iPad configurations?
-Is it an iPod?
-Is it a Mac?
+What exactly is the iPad?
+What is the iPad used for?

 In basic terms, the iPad is a tablet or "slate" computer.
-Apple formally declares that it is a "magical and revolutionary" device for "browsing the web, reading and sending email, enjoying photos, watching videos, listening to music, playing games, reading e-books and more."
+Upon the release of the original iPad, Apple formally declared that it is a "magical and revolutionary" device for "browsing the web, reading and sending email, enjoying photos, watching videos, listening to music, playing games, reading e-books and more."